CyberReboot/vent/docs/source/build_plugin.rst

 -service
 --------
-*uri_prefix*
+Appending info to an exposed port for a running service, multiple exposed ports can be done for the same service (up to 9) by incrementing the value of 1 at the end of each settings to correspond to the order of the ports exposed for that service.

+*uri_prefix1*
+  Services a tool exposes that need a more specific URI at the beginning

+*uri_postfix1*
-  Services a tool exposes that need a more specific URL
+  Services a tool exposes that need a more specific URI at the end

+*uri_user1*
+  Services a tool exposes that need a username

+*uri_pw1*
+  Services a tool exposes that need a password

 -settings